This post may contain affiliate links. Please see our disclosure policy.

 Vegetable oil – using oil instead of butter contributes to the moisture and the density of this cake to make it a proper chocolate mud cake.

-Plain flour – also known as ‘all-purpose’ flour, this helps create the perfect Raspberry and Chocolate Cake.
+Plain flour – also known as ‘all-purpose’ flour, this helps create the perfect raspberry and chocolate cake.

-Matcha powder – The matcha addition is optional but it adds a lovely background note to the cake and works really well with the chocolate and raspberry flavours.
+Matcha powder (optional) – The matcha addition is optional but it adds a lovely background note to the cake and works really well with the chocolate and raspberry flavours.

 Substitutions and Variations